Update cookies preferences

 1) Determine if the request for an operation was created locally or in the network.

 2) Determine the identifier of the local user or network user that evoked the request.
-In the case of combination of the net user defined by name/password and IP address there may be two identifiers.
+In case of combination of the network user defined by name/password and IP address there can be two identifiers.

 3) Comparing the user identifier with the user groups according to permissions.
 The operation is enabled if the user is a member of one of the mentioned user groups.
 If there are two identifiers present, the comparison is executed for each one and one successful result is sufficient for operation execution.